 where $r_{\max}(\Sigma_{Q^*})$ and $r_{\min}(\Sigma_{Q^*})$ are the maximum and the minimum eigenvalues of $\Sigma_{Q^*}$. \end{proposition}

-Proposition \ref{prop:anisotropic} demonstrates that SR-PAC strategically allocates noise exclusively to the most privacy-sensitive directions.
-By adjusting the covariance matrix so that high-leakage dimensions receive proportionally more noise while low-leakage dimensions receive less, the method ensures optimal noise utilization where each unit of perturbation yields maximum privacy protection.
-This targeted approach enables SR-PAC to achieve the desired privacy level with minimal total perturbation, thereby preserving task-relevant information with significantly reduced distortion.
+Proposition \ref{prop:anisotropic} demonstrates that SR-PAC allocates noise exclusively to privacy-sensitive directions, with high-leakage dimensions receiving proportionally more noise than low-leakage dimensions.
+This targeted approach achieves desired privacy levels with minimal total perturbation, preserving task-relevant information with reduced noise.